oikoweather/oiko-docs/docs/references.md

 ## /epw

-This API will return an EPW file for the given location and year (if applicable).
-Each EPW files will be 250 units.
+This API will return an EnergyPlus Weather (EPW) file for the given location and year (if applicable).
 The EPW is generated from ERA5 data on the fly so it will take 10~15 seconds and is not limited to airport locations.
-This is most easily done via our Weather Downloader App, but if you require many hundreds of EPW files, this is probably easier to do.
+This is most easily done via our [Weather Downloader App](https://downloader.oikolab.com), but if you require many hundreds of EPW files, this is probably easier to do.

 Parameter | Description            | Notes
 --------- |------------------------| -------------